| Current Miniature Golf Courses | ||

 Myrtle Beach, SC 29572

-(843) 315-0311 This is another very old course, which was once the original "Jungle Golf" course.
+This is another very old course, which was once part of the original "Jungle Golf" chain.
 It is now owned and managed by Burroughs & Chapin, along with Jurassic Golf, Dragon's Lair Fantasy Golf, Captain Hook's, NASCAR Challenge Golf, and Shipwreck Island.

 TREASURE ISLAND GOLF